 No federal laws prohibit the use of independent contractors and only a few states limit their use.
 Therefore, there is no need for most companies to follow the ultra-conservative approach of discontinuing their use of non-employee contingent workers and reclassifying all 1099ers as W-2 employees – especially if your business structure relies in whole or in part on a contingent workforce.
 Reclassification of some or all of your 1099ers into W-2 employees, however, is one option that some companies may wish to consider among a range of alternatives, depending on a host of valid business and legal considerations.
-Some of the other alternatives available to companies include bona fide restructuring and employee leasing, described in depth in a recent article.
+Some of the other alternatives available to companies include bona fide restructuring and employee leasing.

 Nor is there is any empirical formula or methodology that some consultants say will guarantee your company either an audit-free or lawsuit-free solution, one the one hand, or give you a sure-fire successful defense on the other hand if your organization is targeted by a government agency or a plaintiff’s class action law firm.
 An individualized assessment of your specific use of each type of contingent worker, analyzed in view of the 48 factors used by the courts and government agencies to determine whether a worker is an independent contractor or employee, is part of the process that affords companies an informed way to minimize or eliminate future misclassification liability.

 Companies may wish to use a process such as IC Diagnostics™ to provide them with guidance they need to evaluate which alternatives they wish to consider in pro-actively addressing their current risks of potential liability due to independent contractor misclassification.
 Such liabilities includes risks from the labor, tax, and employee benefits perspectives, both on a federal and state-specific level.